Carla-de-Beer/spring-boot-projects/Eureka Server Project/README.md

 # Eureka Server Project

-This is an elementary Spring Boot microservices project that registers a client application with a Eureka server.
+This is a simple Spring Boot microservices project that registers a client application with a Eureka server.

 The project is built with Java 11 and Maven.